neongreen/artyom.me/haskell-reddit-1.md

   * `Data.Time.Calendar.OrdinalDate` (which you need if you want something as simple as finding out what day of week is today)
   * `Data.Time.Clock.POSIX` (which you need if you have to deal with timestamps of any kind, including ones commonly encountered in JSON)

-And, you also won't get filepath, or random, or directory, or mtl, or aeson.
+And, you also won't get filepath, or random, or directory, or aeson.
 Oh, right, but that wasn't the goal of the package!

 > The policy behind the package is only to reexport the non-ambiguous and non-controversial APIs, which the community has obviously settled on.